nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 [11:30](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=690) Again, I forgot the input parameter, if I add it, I can launch it.

-[11:37](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=697) Then we have three options; we can use this ID that takes the parameters we chose for this run, or we can send everything to `Nextflow Tower` to use that as an interface, or we can just copy and paste this one into `nf-params.json`.
+[11:37](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=697) Then we have three options; we can use this ID that takes the parameters we chose for this run, or we can send everything to [Nextflow Tower](https://tower.nf) to use that as an interface, or we can just copy and paste this one into `nf-params.json`.

 The latter is actually created if the command line interface is used.

-[12:08](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=727) That’s it for how and where we use the nf-core schema, the nextflow schema json file.
+[12:08](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=727) That’s it for how and where we use the nf-core schema, the Nextflow schema json file.

-If you want to test your renderings of the markdowns, you can use the website `Docker` image, and for more documentation, you have the link here in the tools section of the documentation.
+If you want to test your renderings of the markdowns, you can use the website Docker image, and for more documentation, you have the link here in the tools section of the documentation.

 If you’d like to discuss how this was implemented or have other questions, join us on the `#json-schema` Slack channel.
 We are happy to help.